mcore1976/cc1101-tool/README.md

     rec <mode>                   // Enable or disable recording frames in the buffer.
 1 = enabled, 0 = disabled

     show                         // Show content of recording buffer

+    add <hex-vals>               // Manually add single frame payload (max 64 hex values) to the buffer so it can be replayed

+    flush                        // Clear the recording buffer

     play <N>                     // Replay 0 = all frames or N-th recorded frame

     echo <mode>                  // Enable or disable Echo on serial terminal.
 1 = enabled, 0 = disabled